Rhinoplasty Surgery Procedure: Step by StepFacial Plastic Surgery

 - Constant nosebleed.

 It would help if you remembered that bruising and swelling are normal and inevitable complications of a nose job surgery, so they are not considered warning signs.

 Cleaning Nose After Rhinoplasty

-Two to four days after rhinoplasty may result in blood discharges from your nasal cavity.
+For two to four days after rhinoplasty, there may be blood discharges from your nasal cavity.
 These discharges should be gently wiped with a towel or wet wipe.
-Avoid inserting any object into your nose or holding pressure on the nostrils when cleaning your face.
-Moreover, avoid blowing your nose for up to a month after rhinoplasty to prevent bleeding.
+When cleaning your face, be careful not to insert any object into your nose or hold pressure on the nostrils.
+Moreover, in order to prevent bleeding, avoid blowing your nose for up to a month after nose job.

 Rhinoplasty surgeons usually ask patients to use dilute hydrogen peroxide, saline spray, or bulb syringes to clean their noses after the nose surgery.
 These products can be purchased from the drugstore and are easy to use.